Catholic theology of sexuality: Medieval theology

-In her Eunuchs for the Kingdom of Heaven, Uta Ranke-Heinemann says that three discussions of marriage in the New Testament (Matthew 19, I Corinthians 7, and Ephesians 5:22-32) do not refer to generating children, which later became consistently emphasized in Catholic moral doctrine as the primary purpose of sexual relations, although, according to her, those texts does not indicate that conceiving children is excluded in marriage.
-The view that marriage is primarily intended for the purpose of procreation dominated early Christianity, and held by many Church Fathers.
-During the entire Middle Ages, the question of when intercourse was allowed and when it was not, was very important.
-Intercourse was prohibited on all Sundays and all the many feast days, as well as the 20 days before Christmas, the 40 days before Easter, and often the 20 days before Pentecost, as well as three or more days before receiving Communion (which at that time was offered only a few times a year).
+In her Eunuchs for the Kingdom of Heaven, Uta Ranke-Heinemann says that three discussions of marriage in the New Testament (Matthew 19, I Corinthians 7, and Ephesians 5:22-32) do not refer to generating children, which later became consistently emphasized in Catholic moral doctrine as the primary purpose of sexual relations.
+The view that marriage is primarily intended for the purpose of procreation dominated early Christianity and was held by many Church Fathers.
+During the Middle Ages, the question of when intercourse was allowed was very important.
+Intercourse was prohibited on all Sundays and on all the many feast days, as well as on the 20 days before Christmas, on the 40 days before Easter, for three or more days before receiving Communion (which at that time was offered only a few times a year), and often on the 20 days before Pentecost.
 These forbidden days altogether totaled about 40% of each year.
 Some church leaders warned believers that children conceived on holy days would be born leprous, epileptic, diabolically possessed, or crippled.
 Penalties of 20 to 40 days of strict fasting on bread and water were imposed on transgressors.
 Intercourse was forbidden during the menstrual period and after childbirth, since "physicians mistakenly believed that the blood of a menstruating woman or one who has just given birth was poisonous".
 It was also forbidden during pregnancy, with concern for protecting the fetus as the main reason.
 "Christian theologians", including Pope Gregory I, held that abstinence should continue until a baby was weaned.